JuliaDynamics/ConceptualClimateModels.jl/docs/src/tutorial.md

 ```@example MAIN
 using ConceptualClimateModels
-using ConceptualClimateModels.GlobalMeanEBM # bring names into scope
+using ConceptualClimateModels.GlobalMeanEBM # submodule for global mean models

 processes = [
     BasicRadiationBalance(),